seomoz/moz_nav/README.md

    For most applications, you only need to use the following
     * `nav_header_includes` should be called from the `<head>` of the page.
+    * `nav_body_class` returns a string that should be used as the class on the body element.
     * `render_nav_wrapped(page_content_string)` wraps the correct global
        header, page header and footer around your page body automatically.
        Usually, you can just pass this method `yield` from your layout.